Flottille de Boulogne

-The Flottille de Boulogne was a large fleet of small gunboats, brigs and barges built in Boulogne on the orders of First Consul Napoléon Bonaparte from 1801.
+The Flottille de Boulogne was a large French fleet of small gunboats, brigs, and barges built in Boulogne on the orders of First Consul Napoleon Bonaparte from 1801.
 It was a key component of Napoleon's planned invasion of the United Kingdom.

 Prelude

-At the Battle of Svensksund, the Swedes broke the naval stalemate with their Russian opponents and won a spectacular victory by engaging the Archipelago fleet, a flotilla of galleys, prams and gunboats.
-With the French Navy weakened by the Glorious First of June, a strategic victory with a crushing tactical cost, and incapable of challenging the Royal Navy head-on since the Croisière du Grand Hiver, the concept of a rush across the English Channel to invade England gained traction.
+At the Battle of Svensksund, the Swedes broke the naval stalemate with their Russian opponents and won a spectacular victory by engaging the Archipelago fleet, a flotilla of galleys, prams, and gunboats.
+With the French Navy weakened by the Glorious First of June, a strategic victory with a crushing tactical cost, and incapable of challenging the Royal Navy head-on since the Croisière du Grand Hiver, the concept of a rush across the English Channel to invade Britain, gained traction.

-The plans of the ships designed by Chapman were transmitted to Forfait by JJ.Muskeyn in 1796.
+The plans of the ships designed by Fredrik Henrik Chapman were transmitted to Pierre-Alexandre-Laurent Forfait by JJ.
+Muskeyn in 1796.

 On 10 October 1794, the Committee of Public Safety created a first draft of the flotilla.
-On 25 December 1797, the French Directory appointed General Napoléon Bonaparte to the head of the Armée d'Angleterre.
+On 25 December 1797, the French Directory appointed General Napoleon Bonaparte to the head of the Armée d'Angleterre.

 The flotilla

 In a decree of 12 July 1801, the flotilla was organised into nine divisions.
-It comprised several types of ship:
+It comprised several types of ships: